BrenoFariasdaSilva/Scientific-Research/README.md

 This repository contains code and data related to my Scientific Research project.
 This project is massive and complex, containing multiple tools and exploring different goals and research questions.
 With that in mind, each of the directories in this repository has its own `README.md` file explaining it's purpose and how it contributes to the overall research project.

 The main tool is the Worked Example Miner, which is a comprehensive tool for Java repository analysis.
 This tool integrates CK, PyDriller, and RefactoringMiner to analyze Java repositories and generate data and metadata about the software evolution.
 This tool has really grown and evolved over time, and it's now a powerful tool for analyzing Java repositories, so it is now a submodule of this repository.
 With that in mind, you can find the Worked Example Miner repository by just opening the `Worked-Example-Miner` directory in this repository or [here](https://github.com/BrenoFariasdaSilva/Worked-Example-Miner).
-A Github Workflow is also available to update the submodule automatically every hour, so you don't need to worry about updating it manually, just be aware that, in order to clone this repository with the submodule, you need to use the `--recurse-submodules` flag, as explained in the [Clone](#clone) section.
+A Github Workflow is also available to update the submodule automatically every hour, so you don't need to worry about updating it manually, just be aware that, in order to clone this repository with the submodule, you need to use the `--recurse-submodules` flag, as explained in the [Clone with Submodule](#clone-with-submodule) or [Clone Submodule](#clone-submodule) sections.
 The Word2Vec tool is also used to perform similarity analysis between various texts, such as code snippets and questions.
 This analysis aids in identifying patterns and relationships that may not be immediately evident.

 ---